About the Department

 Virology

 The University of Birmingham is internationally recognised as a key leader in virology.
-Investigators in the Institute of Immunology and Immunotherapy are researching a broad range of viruses to learn how they cause disease and to develop antiviral therapies and treatments.
+Investigators in the Department of Immunology and Immunotherapy are researching a broad range of viruses to learn how they cause disease and to develop antiviral therapies and treatments.
 Our key interests lie in viruses that cause cancer, respiratory disease and hepatitis; infections that cause a huge burden to global health.

 Read more about the Centre for Human Virology.